 God quietly continued; (Jude 6) "They kept not their first estate, but left their own habitation, I have reserved them in everlasting chains in absolute darkness until I decide when the great Day of Judgment shall take place."
 (Prov.
 15:3) Satan had not yet realized God saw everything and knew everything he did but still an involuntarily spiritual shiver shook Satan; "How'd He find out about them?
 Does He know about me?"

 (Rom.
-3:1-2 keyword: oracles) "You haven't yet realized I am starting a race of men from which will come My oracles (to proscribe the law and to prescribe the gospel) through My Holy Spirit.
-These men will reveal My plan of redemption concerning all people if those people want it (Rev. 22:1-6) because I am building a forever family to be with Me right back to a garden like Eden."
+3:1-2 keyword: oracles) "You have not yet realized I am starting a race of men from which will come My oracles (in the NT the words or utterances of God, OT the contents of the Mosaic Law) through My Holy Spirit.
+These men will reveal My plan of redemption concerning all people if any of those people want it (Rev. 22:1-6) because I am building a forever family to be with Me right back to a garden like Eden."

 Finally God spoke; (Job 2:1-2) "From whence comest thou?"
 Satan answered; "Just walking up and down in the earth."
 God seemed to accept his answer and spoke quietly; "Go!"
 As Satan left he couldn't help but notice several of the angels looked at him with what appeared to be compassion; (Rev. 12:3-4) "Perhaps they will help me (Isa.
 14:12-14) when I take God's throne.
 Satan did not know God could read every thought generated in Satan's spiritual brain.

-Pharaoh was so engrossed with Sarai he didn't even notice the shame in Abram's eyes and he could not hear the words in Abram's heart; "I'm a dirty, lowdown, %&#$ coward!
+Pharaoh was so engrossed with Sarai he did not notice the shame in Abram's eyes and he could not hear the words in Abram's heart; "I'm a dirty, lowdown, %&#$ coward!
 Why didn't I stay in Canaan like the Lord God told me?
 He said He'd take care of me.
 Pharaoh couldn't have killed me!
 Now look what I've done!"